ChrisSchulze/portfolio/portfolio/works/carglass.md

 ### Design Idea

-For the corporate site we followed the idea that **„Carglass is always close**“.
+For the corporate site we followed the idea that „Carglass is always close“.
 Therefore we heavily rely on location based services.
 Regarding imagery we chose to shoot close ups of customer service and clients.

 ![](/upload/Carglass_Images_4.jpg)